Doctor of Philosophy

 Three research training modules are required for all students and each term involves a different investigator.
 These are offered as formal courses, and there will be a brief presentation to the division at the end of each rotation.
 Each term is graded.
 Investigators act as tutors and monitor the progress of the work, although students are given a certain amount of independence in their work.
 Research rotations are defined broadly, including experiments in the more traditional wet laboratory setting, as well as work in the field or on the computer.

 EMD has adopted an oral and written qualifying examination format.
-Components of the examination include the following: (1) readings with committee members on selected topics; these readings may require review and integration of course work, laboratory rotations, research seminars, and published literature; and (2) research proposals in two areas, one on the proposed dissertation topic and the other in an area distinct from the proposed dissertation topic.
-The research topics are selected by the examining committee from the student’s suggestions, and submitted within a prescribed time frame in written form.
+Components of the examination include the following: (1) readings with committee members on selected topics; these readings may require review and integration of course work, laboratory rotations, research seminars, and published literature; and (2) a research proposal in the proposed dissertation topic.
+In addition, each student will be asked to choose two other topics of interest to research.
+Ideally, the two other topics are areas which will expand the dissertation topic to subject matters not covered in coursework.
+The research topic is selected by the student and the advisor, and submitted within a prescribed time frame in written form.
 The examination takes the form of questions from members of the committee based on readings and an oral defense of both research proposals.

 Detailed information regarding the EMD program is available from the EMD representative to the Graduate Studies Executive Committee or the coordinator of graduate student affairs.